AntoineLacoste/docker_imgur_nodejs/README.md

 # NodeAPI
-This is the NodeJS sever for the LTB project (Lacoste-Trouillet Bank)
+This is the NodeJS sever for the imgur project